Isurwars/Correlation/README.md

 ### Installing **Correlation**
 ---

-For compiling you should have GC or Clang compilers, and GNU Autotools correctly installed on the system.
+For compiling you should have GCC or Clang compilers, and GNU Autotools correctly installed on the system.

 Some systems may require the configure script to have the execute permission: